mendix/docs/content/en/docs/appstore/modules/mendix-feedback.md

 Click **Enter Screenshot Mode** to take a screenshot of your page or choose **Upload From Computer** to upload a selected image.

 {{% alert color="info" %}}
-The image is allowed up to 5MB in one of the following formats: jpg, jpeg, png, gif.
+The image is allowed up to 5MB in one of the following formats: JPG, JPEG, PNG, GIF.
 {{% /alert %}}

 {{< figure src="/attachments/appstore/modules/mendix-feedback/feedback-submit-button.png" width="500px" >}}